-I received my Ph.D. in Medical Physics from the University of Chicago in 2022.
-My research focused on multi-modal imaging of tumor hypoxia to improve radiation therapy.
+I received my Ph.D. in Medical Physics from the University of Chicago in 2022, followed by a postdoctoral fellowship at the Gordon Center for Medical Imaging at Massachusetts General Hospital and Harvard Medical School.
 I received my B.A. in Physics from Boston University in 2015.

 My general research interests are in anything to do with multimodal imaging and image analysis.
 Outside of academia, I enjoy hosting house concerts, coffee dates with friends, going on walks, watching films, and reading.